kurtern84/MMM-PostenDelivery/README.md

 # MMM-PostenDelivery
 A MagicMirror module to display the next postal delivery date from Posten.no
+- The api is based on [HomeAssistant-Posten](https://github.com/BobTheShoplifter/HomeAssistant-Posten).
+Thanks to @BobTheShoplifter

 Features
 - Shows the next postal delivery date using terms like "today", "tomorrow", etc.